 This post may contain affiliate links, which means that if you were to buy something after following a link on this page, I may receive a small commission at no extra cost to you.
 You can check out my disclosure policy if you'd like more info.
 Thanks!

 What if we could really apply ourselves for the next few months?
 What if we gave it our all and ended this year on a high, instead of letting everything fizzle out with an “oh, I’ll get back on with that in January…”?

-Can you imagine how much of a head start you’ll be giving yourself in 2020 if you commit to getting yourself together now instead of then?
+Can you imagine how much of a head start you’ll be giving yourself in the new year if you commit to getting yourself together now instead of then?

 Don’t give up on THIS year!

 There is still a healthy amount of time left in this year.
 Sure it’s gonna fly by – It always does when you’re busy.
 But if you want to make next year the best one ever, then why not start to lay the groundwork now?
 The good news is there is still plenty of time for you to make a difference!

 Did you start this year with a list of new year’s resolutions?
 Revisit it now.
 How did it go?
 Is there anything on there you will be taking with you into the next calendar year?

 Don’t put it off – start now!
 Make your plans, work out your goals and aspirations for the new year, treat NOW as new years and make the difference to your life by committing to give it your all until this year is through.